Noosa Shire Council area

 Dominant groups

-In comparison, Queensland employed 14.4% in Health Care and Social Assistance; 5.5% in Accommodation and Food Services and 10.5% in Construction.
+In comparison, Queensland employed 14.9% in Health Care and Social Assistance; 11.0% in Construction and 7.7% in Retail Trade.

 The major differences between the jobs held by the full-time equivalent local workers of Noosa Shire Council area and Queensland were: